Home » GI Bill » Post-9/11 GI Bill: The Ultimate Overview

 Payment amounts vary depending on what type of school you are going to.

-You can be reimbursed up to the full cost of the training or the legislatively mandated national maximum amount (whichever is less) each year.
+For degree program that consists of flight training at a private college, you may be reimbursed up to the full cost of the training or the legislatively mandated national maximum amount (whichever is less) each year.
 You may also receive a monthly housing allowance and books-and-supplies stipend.

 Tuition Assistance Top-Up